ChaosDynamix/Arcadia/docs/04_storage/index.md

 ## [Controller](/Andromeda/storage/controller/)

-The storage controller represent the system responsible for the management of the files on the base you selected in the previous section.
+The storage controller represent the system responsible for the management of the files on the foundation you select in the previous section.
 It cover Logical Volume Manager and B-Tree file system.

 The word "controller" is used as an related words for "Logical Volume Manager" and "B-Tree file system".
 They provide the same "volume" feature used in all the scenarios but are different.